Guscal/nuke-Version-Up-script/README.md

 # nuke-Version-Up-script

-just a  autosave tool that versions up your script with a set time variable
+Autosave tool that versions up your script with a set time variable

 versionUp12 is for nuke 12